Sheldon2016/COVID19Motif/data/README.md

 </p>

 ## Virus-Protein-Drug network
-The datasets are released in the science paper published in Cell Discovery 2020.
+The datasets are released in the paper published in Cell Discovery 2020.
 In the human PPI network, they analyzed human proteins that functionally associate with Covid-19 viral infection and proteins that serve as drug targets.
 * [url](https://github.com/ChengF-Lab/2019-nCoV)
 * [describtion](https://www.nature.com/articles/s41421-020-0153-3.pdf)
 * pros: proved data for potential drug discovery.
 * cons: result onbly; domain knowledge needed to integrate the data.

-#### problems
-* how to evaluate the drugs discovered:
-  * single drug: numeric indicators (z-score, p value),  bioinformatics validation (drug-induced gene signatures and HCoV induced transcriptomics), literature-derived antiviral evidence
-  * drug combinations: numeric indicators (z-score, p value)
-* data to be released:
-  * HCoV–host protein interactions
-  * drug–target network
-  * human protein–protein interactome

 #### examples